 Mars – utilizes Israel’s strength in technology, academia, and research

 On May 15th 2019, Mars, Incorporated announced its partnership with Jerusalem Venture Partners (JVP), a leading international venture capital fund.
 They described this as a “first-of-its-kind” research and development agreement in Israel aiming to pursue innovative tech solutions for global food, agriculture, and nutrition challenges.
 One of the areas Mars hopes to propel into through this partnership is the emerging space of personalized nutrition.

 With a big player such as Mars looking to get a foothold in the space through this JVP agreement demonstrates the mainstream potential that personalized nutrition holds.

 Will it work?

 This is an interesting move by Mars and one that may be used by other players in the near future.
-Mars see’s forward-thinking partnerships and collaborations as the way forward for their development into unknown territories such as that of personalized nutrition.
-By leveraging leading science and technology as part of their innovation strategy, Mars are sure to be ahead of the rest when it comes to providing innovative consumer-centric products, services and experiences.
+Mars sees forward-thinking partnerships and collaborations as the way forward for their development into unknown territories such as that of personalized nutrition.
+By leveraging leading science and technology as part of its innovation strategy, Mars is sure to be ahead of the rest when it comes to providing innovative consumer-centric products, services, and experiences.

 What’s next for personalized nutrition?

 Despite a number of obstacles such as low consumer awareness and a lack of scientific research, the market for next-generation personalized nutrition continues to expand.
 As consumers are increasingly drawn to individualized nutritional goods and services, disruptive startups providing solutions are receiving increased interest from big food and beverage players trying to gain a competitive edge in the industry.